CookEditors/NOS/_posts/2016-08-29-footprings-and-fingerprings.md

 >Early next morning Mr. Beck was on the scene of the murder—not the stolid Mr. Beck of the day before, but active, eager, every sense keenly alert.

->There was a curious suggestion about him of a well- trained setter dog when it is close upon the game—every nerve and muscle vibrant with suppressed excitement.
+>There was a curious suggestion about him of a well-trained setter dog when it is close upon the game—every nerve and muscle vibrant with suppressed excitement.

 >Like a setter he beat round the spot, searching the ground with his eyes.
 There had been much rain of late, and the ground was still soft enough to take and hold footprints.
 He found three or four prints, small and sharp, of the heel of a girl&#39;s shoe.
 He could even trace where Dick Ackland&#39;s foot had slipped and torn the sod as he stopped and turned on his way to the brook when he heard the second revolver shot.